(Updated: March 22, 2019. Originally posted August 28, 2015 )

 During the decade since Katrina’s storm surge flooded 80 percent of New Orleans and destroyed homes and businesses along a hundred miles of Gulf of Mexico beaches in Mississippi and Alabama, a string of disasters—natural and manmade—have revisited the region.
 Starting later in 2005 with Hurricane Rita and including the BP Oil spill, the disasters have hurt small and big businesses alike.
 Small and local businesses are less likely to survive such a disaster, however.
 But when it comes to resilience after a disaster—having the most positive impact, quickest—small and local businesses lead the way.
-As part of the tenth anniversary of Katrina, we are exploring the topic of small businesses and disasters.

 Preparing for every possible disaster that can impact a small business is probably impossible.
 However, there are hundreds of government agencies at the federal, state and local level that provide information that can assist you in thinking through the types of disasters that may be most common in your region or industry.
 In addition to the links to the federal and state (and U.S. territories) agencies listed below, there are countless local and non-profit organizations (or, “non-government organizations,” NGO).
-We will be adding a list of additional non-government agencies and organizations during the next two days.

 (If you discover a broken link on the list below, or know of another federal or state resource, please email us at: [email protected].)